MuhsinAbb/hybrid-security-lab/README.md

 ## Overview
 A hybrid on-premise and cloud security lab built on a physical ESXi server connected to an AWS cloud environment.
 Designed to simulate real-world attack scenarios and detect them using a centralized Wazuh SIEM with custom detection rules mapped to MITRE ATT&CK techniques, automated IP blocking via AWS Lambda, and real-time SMS alerts via AWS SNS.

-Built during a federal cybersecurity internship at Mele Associates (May–Aug 2026).
+Built during a cybersecurity internship at Mele Associates.

 ---